Farama-Foundation/MAgent2/README.md

 MAgent2 is a maintained fork of the original [MAgent](https://github.com/geek-ai/MAgent) codebase.
 It contains some [reference environments](https://github.com/Farama-Foundation/MAgent2/tree/main/magent2/environments) implemented using the [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) API.
 These environments used to be included in PettingZoo itself, but have been moved here to exist independently.
 They are being regularly maintained and will receive bug fixes, support new versions of Python, etc. Development used to take place at [github.com/Farama-Foundation/MAgent](https://github.com/Farama-Foundation/MAgent) but was moved to [github.com/Farama-Foundation/MAgent2](https://github.com/Farama-Foundation/MAgent2) so that the distinction from the original MAgent library is clear to users.

 ## Installation
-Install using pip: `pip install magent2`
+Install using pip: `pip install magent2`.
+See [docs](https://magent2.farama.org/) for usage information.

 ## Requirements
 MAgent2 supports Linux and macOS and Python 3.7+.